skip to content

 Xu, J. (2023, June).
 Automated scoring of learner speech: Current practices and issues.
 Paper presented at the 44th Language Testing Research Colloquium (LTRC), New York.

 Xu, J. (2022, June).
 Some issues in automated scoring of language performance tests: Methodologies, practices, and ethics.
-Keynote speech for the BAAL TEASIG 2022 conference, London, UK.
+Keynote speech given at the BAAL TEASIG 2022 conference, London, UK.

 Xu, J., Jones, E., Laxton, V., & Galaczi, E. (2022, March).
 Assessing L2 English speaking using automated scoring technology: Examining automarker reliability.
 Paper presented at the 43rd Language Testing Research Colloquium (LTRC), Tokyo, Japan.